ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/python_functions.md

 ---
 topic: "Python: Functions"
-desc: "resusable units of code"
+desc: "reusable units of code"
 ---

 Many scientific fields have a basic unit of study:

 * Biology has the *cell*
 * Chemistry has *atoms* and *molecules*